-The timeless, elegant forms of the Kiki Bench by Artek emerged out of the year 1960, when Ilmari Tapiovaara designed it.
-The Kiki collection was such a huge success that the following development of furniture design was sustainably influenced by it.
+The timeless, elegant shapes of the Kiki bench by Artek come from the year 1960, when Ilmari Tapiovaara designed it.
+The Kiki collection was such a success that it permanently influenced the subsequent course of furniture design.

-The upholstery of the bench consists of PU foam and Dracon, it is robust, ergonomic and comfortable.
-The hand-worked comfort also invites to participate at longer seating phases.
+The polyurethane foam and Dracon upholstery of the bench is robust, ergonomic and comfortable.
+The handcrafted comfort is also inviting for longer ‘lounging traps’.

-The apparently very weightless Kiki Bench can be combined with many styles and also used in public as well as private rooms.
-The Kiki collection won the golden medial on the Milan Triennial in its emerging year 1960 and it counts to the most used pieces of furniture in public areas in Finland.
+The seemingly weightless Kiki bench can be combined with many styles and also used in public as well as private spaces.
+The Kiki collection won the golden medal at the Milan Triennale in its debut year, 1960, and counts as one of the most used pieces of furniture in public areas in Finland.

-The Kiki Bench is available as 2 or 3-seats specimen.
-Different colours, fabrics or leathers can be chosen as upholstery.
+The Kiki Bench is available as a 2 or 3-seater.
+Different colours and fabrics or leather can be chosen.